Make Your Logs Work for You

 Fully Functional for 14 Days

-To display these valuable logs, you can use a range of Docker log commands.
-And in this article, you’ll learn how to display Docker logs in your console, tips and tricks related to displaying logs, and how to configure Docker to send logs to SolarWinds® Papertrail.
+In this article, we’ll talk a lot about Docker logs.
+You’ll learn how to display Docker logs in your console.
+Also, you’ll learn tips and tricks related to displaying logs.
+Lastly, this article will discuss how to configure Docker to send logs to SolarWinds® Papertrail™.

 Let’s learn first about the importance of Docker logs.